CrazyRedMachine/BEMANI_PSX_Adapter/README.md

 You can buy a cheap "Dualshock extension cable" or a dualshock breakout board to build an external adapter box, or you can buy a pre-made adapter from me to support my work :)

+## NEW: DIY GUIDE

+You can now check out the [GUIDE](https://github.com/CrazyRedMachine/BEMANI_PSX_Adapter/tree/main/DIY_GUIDE) for step-by-step instructions on how to build your own adapter!

 ## Demo

 https://www.instagram.com/p/CHVLleylqFl/